Starbucks Org Chart Report

 Industry Sector: Consumer Cyclical - Restaurants

-Full Time Employees: 211,000 (Sept 2024)
+Full Time Employees: 381,000

-Fiscal Year End: September 29, 2024
+Fiscal Year End: September 28

-Annual Revenue: $36.18 Billion (2024)
+Annual Revenue: $37.18 Billion USD

 CEO: Brian Niccol, CEO and Chairman

-Fortune 500 Rank: #125 in 2024
+Fortune 500 Rank: #97

 What 's in the Databahn Starbucks Org Chart & Deep Dive Sales Intelligence Report?

-The Databahn deep dive Starbucks Org Chart and Sales Intelligence report is designed to eliminate costly research time and uncover new sales opportunities.
+The Databahn deep dive Starbucks Org Chart and Sales Intelligence Report is designed to eliminate costly research time and uncover new sales opportunities.
 The Databahn Report has comprehensive Org Charts, accurate Contact Info, Seller Insights (value propositions, prospecting questions, cold emails that will resonate with Starbucks executives), Business and Financial Insights, Industry Insights, Executive Profiles, Technology Insights, and dozens of Sales Trigger Events.
 Basically, everything you need to build a strategic account plan.

-What does the Starbucks organizational structure look like in 2025?
+What does the Starbucks organizational structure look like in 2026?

-What does the Starbucks Org Chart for its Corporate Structure look like in 2025?
+What does the Starbucks Org Chart for its Corporate Structure look like in 2026?

-Starbucks organizational structure
+Starbucks organizational structure in 2026

 What does the Starbucks Org Chart look like for the Board of Directors?